TrustedBOY/BatterySimulationGUI/README.md

 ```

 ProjectName(App) can be change in CMakeLists.txt

-# Battery Pack Simulator

-## Project Overview
-This project is a C++ Qt Application that simulates the electrical behavior of a battery pack.
-It allows users to dynamically construct a pack of individual battery cells, configure their connection type (Series vs. Parallel), and visualize the results of discharging and recharging over time.

 ## Key Features
 * **Dynamic Battery Creation:** Users can add batteries with custom **Voltage**, **Capacity**, and **Initial Charge** values.